OmniMCP-AI/omnimcp-dataframe/README.md

 # OmniMCP DataFrame Toolkit

 A comprehensive DataFrame manipulation toolkit for MCP servers and data processing applications.
-Built on Polars for high performance operations.
+Built on Polars for high performance operations with async support.

 ## Features

-- **High Performance**: Built on Polars for fast data processing
+- **High Performance**: Built on Polars for fast data processing with direct DataFrame operations
+- **Async Support**: Full async/await support for non-blocking operations
+- **Unified Interface**: Single entry point for calling operations by name and arguments
+- **Flexible Input**: Support for both list-of-dictionaries and polars DataFrame types
 - **Rich Operations**: Sort, filter, merge, group by, formula application, and more
 - **Excel Compatibility**: Support for Excel-like formulas with both column names and cell references
 - **Intelligent Operations**: Fuzzy merging with LLM-powered join key detection